Conner Greene: St. Louis Cardinals

-On January 19, 2018, the Blue Jays traded Greene along with Dominic Leone to the St. Louis Cardinals in exchange for Randal Grichuk.
-He began the season with the Double-A Springfield Cardinals and was promoted to the Triple-A Memphis Redbirds in June.
-In forty games (ten starts) between the two clubs, he pitched to a 4–5 record with a 4.09 ERA and a 1.58 WHIP.
-After the season, the Cardinals assigned him to the Surprise Saguaros of the Arizona Fall League.
-On November 20, Greene was designated for assignment by the Cardinals.
+On January 19, 2018, Greene was traded to the St. Louis Cardinals in exchange for Randal Grichuk.
+He split the 2018 season between the Double-A Springfield Cardinals and Triple-A Memphis Redbirds, recording a combined 4–5 record with a 4.09 ERA over 40 appearances (10 starts).
+Greene was designated for assignment by the Cardinals on November 20.

 Kansas City Royals

 On November 26, 2018, Greene was claimed off waivers by the Kansas City Royals.
-Greene split the 2019 season between the Double-A Northwest Arkansas Naturals and the Triple-A Omaha Storm Chasers, recording a cumulative 4–9 record and 5.13 ERA in 29 appearances.
-Greene was designated for assignment by Kansas City on November 20, 2019.
+He split the 2019 season between the Double-A Northwest Arkansas Naturals and Triple-A Omaha Storm Chasers, compiling an aggregate 4–9 record with a 5.13 ERA over 29 appearances.
+Greene was designated for assignment following the season on November 20, 2019.

 Greene did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
 He became a free agent on November 2, 2020.

 Baltimore Orioles

 On December 3, 2020, Greene signed a minor league contract with the Baltimore Orioles organization.
-Greene was assigned to the Triple-A Norfolk Tides to begin the 2021 season.
-Greene posted a 1–3 record and a 7.39 ERA in 9 appearances with Norfolk.
-On July 24, 2021, Greene was selected to the 40-man roster and promoted to the major leagues for the first time.
-Greene made his MLB debut on July 27, pitching in relief against the Miami Marlins.
-He pitched two innings, giving up one run and striking out two.
-On August 7, Greene was designated for assignment by the Orioles.
+He began the 2021 season with the Triple-A Norfolk Tides.
+Greene was promoted to the major leagues for the first time on July 24, 2021.
+He made his MLB debut on July 27, against the Miami Marlins, allowing one run over two innings with two strikeouts.
+Greene was designated for assignment by the Orioles on August 7.

 Los Angeles Dodgers

 Greene was claimed off waivers by the Los Angeles Dodgers on August 9, 2021.
-He pitched in 2 games for the Dodgers, allowing 2 hits without any runs in 2 innings before being designated for assignment on August 20.
+He appeared in two games for the Dodgers, allowing no runs over two innings, before being designated for assignment on August 20.

 Baltimore Orioles (second stint)

-On August 23, 2021, Greene was claimed off waivers by the Baltimore Orioles.

-Greene pitched in 24 games in 2021, posting a 7.11 ERA with 26 strikeouts.
+Greene was claimed back off of waivers by the Baltimore Orioles on August 23, 2021.
+Greene pitched in 24 total games for Baltimore during the regular season, posting a 1-3 record and 7.11 ERA with 26 strikeouts across 25 1/3 innings pitched.

-On March 14, 2022, Greene re-signed with the Orioles organization on a minor league contract that included an invitation to spring training.
-In 16 games for the Triple-A Norfolk Tides, he struggled to a 10.61 ERA with 18 strikeouts across 18 2/3 innings pitched.
-The Orioles organization released Greene on June 20.
+On March 14, 2022, Greene re-signed with the Orioles on a minor league contract that included an invitation to spring training.
+In 16 games for the Triple-A Norfolk Tides, he recorded a 10.61 ERA with 18 strikeouts across 18 2/3 innings pitched.
+The Orioles released Greene on June 20.

 Diablos Rojos del México

 On July 2, 2022, Greene signed with the Diablos Rojos del México of the Mexican League.
-In 12 appearances for México, he logged a 2-0 record and 6.00 ERA with nine strikeouts over 12 innings of work.

-In 2023, Greene made 30 appearances for the Diablos, compiling a 4-3 record and 5.65 ERA with 38 strikeouts over 51 innings of work.
+In 12 appearances, he had a 2–0 record and 6.00 ERA with nine strikeouts in 12 innings.
+In 2023, Greene made 30 appearances, compiling a 4–3 record and 5.65 ERA with 38 strikeouts over 51 innings.

+Cañeros de Los Mochis

+Greene played winter baseball in the Mexican Pacific League for the Cañeros de Los Mochis during the 2022–23 and 2023–24 seasons.
+He recorded a 1–1 record with a 5.00 ERA in 2022–23 and an 0–1 record with a 6.52 ERA in 2023–24.